 - Cocaine and Crack: Stimulant drugs cause users to have severely dilated pupils.

 - MDMA or Ecstasy: Teens using these designer drugs experience rapid eye movements and blurred vision.

 - Marijuana: Along with marijuana’s distinct odor, THC causes the whites of the eyes to appear blood-shot.
 Additionally, the pupils become dilated.

 - Opiates: Drugs like codeine, Oxycontin, and heroin cause the pupils to become constricted instead of dilated.
 The pupils will also have very little response to light.

-Long-Term Effects of Drugs
+Long-Term Effects of Drugs on Eyes

 In addition to the eye’s immediate response to drugs and alcohol, there are a number of long-term effects that can manifest with continued use/abuse.

 For example, drugs injected intravenously are often “cut” with talc or chalk.
 These substances also get absorbed into the body but do not easily dissolve.
 The eye, specifically the retina, is susceptible to a “pooling” of chemicals which blocks good circulation in the eyes.

 Cocaine is an eye anesthetic so users often don’t feel damage being done to the eye, putting them at risk for permanent loss of vision.

 Today’s parents face the challenging task of raising teenagers during the most drug-saturated time in recent history.
 Despite the hurdles, it's important to remember that informed parents are empowered parents.